rwmjones/rhrq-riscv-extensions/compressed.md

 QEMU can emulate RISC-V in software (and the emulation is quite complete, in fact in 2023 it is more complete than any hardware available).
-So a better plan is to modify QEMU so it traps on (or reports) any compressed instructions when it translates them, a simple modification.
+So a better plan is to modify QEMU so it reports any compressed instructions when it translates them, a simple modification.
+It is also possible to have QEMU trap on compressed instructions, using `-cpu rv64,c=false`.
 This would allow distros to be booted and applications run to check dynamically if compressed instructions are used.

 ### binutils